Republicans and Democrats actually agree on something: what counts as ‘mainstream media’

 - Just over 87% said CNN was mainstream.

-- Almost 80% said The New York Times and MSBBC were mainstream, too.
+- Almost 80% said The New York Times and MSNBC were mainstream, too.

 - Fox News is also seen as mainstream with just over 73% saying it is.
-Interestingly, more Republican-leaning respondents said Fox News was mainstream (75%) than Democratic-leaning respondents (72%).
+Interestingly, more Republican-leaning respondents said Fox News was mainstream (75%) than Democrat-leaning respondents (72%).

 - Just over 71% said The Wall Street Journal was mainstream.